ravi-rajakumar/Zombie-Simulator/README.md

 ## Synopsis

-This is a web application for simulating interacting populations of humans and zombies, modeling such behaviors as:
+This is a web application for simulating interacting populations of humans and zombies.
+It mathematically models such behaviors as:

 - Herding
 - Queueing